Measurement events relative to temporal quantum reference frames

-One-time measurements of an observable $\hat O_S = \sum_{a} O_a \ketbra{a}{a}$ at time $\tau$ can be defined in the PaW mechanism by first conditioning on finding the clock in state $\ket\tau_C$: The probability to find the system $S$ in state $\ket{a}_S$ at time $\tau$ is thus given by This probability is in agreement with Born's rule and thus recovers the correct dynamics of the system $S$ for one-time measurements; however, for consecutive measurements one should be more careful, as we will see below.
-This gives rise to the different approaches to measurements in the Page-Wootters mechanism discussed in this paper.
+This probability is in agreement with Born's rule and thus recovers the correct dynamics of the system $S$ for one-time measurements; however, for consecutive measurements, one should be more careful, as we will see below.
+The issues with consecutive measurements give rise to the different approaches to measurements in the Page-Wootters mechanism discussed in this paper.